ichbin54p/w2gc-badui/README.md

 - `-m, -max-connections` maximum amount of connections, at a time
 - `-h, -help` displays a help message
 - `-f, -input-file` path to the video used in the watch-together
+- `-c, -compress` whether to compress the video or not
+- `-u, -update-compressed` replace `t.xz`
+- `-s, -milliseconds` currently, no use

 An example of running a server on localhost:25565 with the video video.mp4